zeroknowledgediscovery/zedwiki/group meeting/ZCORplan.md

 1. Chromosone data download and processing
-2. Generate the full Qnet-training-ready dataframe to generate POS and NEG Qnets for SISA, PTSD and uterine and skin cancers
+2. Generate the full Qnet-training-ready dataframe
+    - SISA
+    - PTSD
+    - uterine
+    - melanona

+    When we say Qnet-data, we mean teh following:

 3. Incorporate PFSA processing in the ZBL pipline
 4. Incorporate SHAP analysis in the zcor pipeline to generate the individual patient shap csvs
 5. Need the complete and updated results for the current ZBL targets,  with saved model objects: